Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Untied Ulysses

-Because of all-to-all communication, DS-Ulysses has a constant communication volume with respect to the number of devices, which makes it more scalable than Ring Attention.
-However, it faces a memory bottleneck for long-context training, because the overhead from the communication buffers can grow to become significant.
+Because of all-to-all communication, DS-Ulysses can fully utilize the network topology between all context-parallel ranks and does not incur a latency overhead of $\mathcal{O}(C)$ peer-to-peer transfers, which makes it more performant than Ring Attention~\cite{loongtrain}.
+However, it faces a memory bottleneck for long-context training, because the overhead of communication buffers can become significant.